m2lawrence/C-Inheritance-2/README.md

-# C-Inheritance-2
+C-Sharp-Inheritance-2
-Reusing Existing Code with Inheritance 2.

-Inheritance2 is from a derived class.
+Reusing Existing Code with Inheritance 2 from a derived class.